Important Information

 Tips for success

+• Consider a third-party service.
 Plan sponsors may consider delegating the responsibility to a third-party service provider that specializes in finding missing participants.
-It is important to remember that, while sponsors may delegate responsibilities to third-party service providers, it remains the sponsor’s fiduciary duty to ensure that the third-party provider’s procedures are adequate.
+It is important to remember that, while sponsors may delegate responsibilities to third parties, it remains the sponsor’s fiduciary duty to ensure that the third party’s procedures are adequate.

-If the plan sponsor retains the responsibility for managing missing participants, the sponsor will need to determine the steps to take to locate missing participants.
-Any processes or procedures that are implemented should be documented and followed.
+• Establish a process.
+If the plan sponsor retains the responsibility for managing missing participants, the sponsor will need to determine the steps needed to locate them.
+These steps should be documented and followed.
 Having sufficient documentation could be especially important in the case of a DOL audit.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.